 There is no clear evidence of prehistoric activity in the immediate vicinity of the Wylfa headland.
-In the wider landscape an important group of Neolithic and Early Bronze Age ceremonial monuments are known in the area to the west and north of Llanfechell, 2.5 Km south of Wylfa.
-These comprise standing stones and, in particular, a remarkable group of three standing stones in a triangular arrangement at Llanfechell (PRN 3047), and a now ruinous chambered tomb nearby (PRN 3046).
-The tomb, on the basis of an antiquarian illustration, may have been of portal dolmen type.
+In the wider landscape, however, within a 5 Km radius, an important group of Neolithic and Early Bronze Age ceremonial monuments are known.
+A particular group lie to the west and north of Llanfechell, 2.5 Km south of Wylfa.
+These comprise a single standing stone and, in particular, a remarkable group of three standing stones in a triangular arrangement at Llanfechell (Scheduled Ancient Monuments AN 80 and AN 30; PRN 3047, 3048), and a now ruinous chambered tomb nearby (PRN 3046) (fig. 1).
+An enclosure, possibly of Bronze Age or Iron Age date has been identified on aerial photographs to the north of Llanfechell, and three probable Bronze Age ring barrows alongside (PRN 7362 and PRN 27534).